Skip to Main Content

 Asking what happens after death

-If families believe in an afterlife, parents might consider having conversations about what this new place might be like.
-Some children find comfort in discussing who else might be there and what they are doing.
-Learning what children think happens after someone dies can be comforting to parents as well.
-This discussion can also be an opportunity to clear up mistaken ideas.
-Storybooks that match family values and beliefs can also help parents have conversations about death.
+Learning what children think happens after someone dies can comfort parents as well.
+This discussion can also be a chance to clear up mistaken ideas.
+Storybooks that match family values and beliefs can also help parents talk to children about death.
 Parents might say something like:

 • “The love we share will never go away.
 It will stay with us and always be a part of our lives.”